virgesmith/neworder/docs/examples/competing.md

 ## Inputs

-Ethpop fertility and mortality (females only)
+Age- and ethnicity-specfic fertility and mortality rates (females only)

 ## Implementation